sprintersb/atest/README.md

       make

-  inside `/someplace/avrtest` which will build executables from the avrtest C-sources and AVR object files `exit-*.o` from `dejagnuboards/exit.c`.
+  inside `/someplace/avrtest` which will build executables from the AVRtest C-sources and AVR object files `exit-*.o` from `dejagnuboards/exit.c`.

 * Adjust your `$HOME/.dejagnurc` file (or create one if it not already